-In the following, we describe our optimization for FHE-in-TEE: Executing any code inside a TEE incurs a slowdown (due to reduced computational power and memory), especially in the case of FHE computations, which are typically compute- and memory-intensive.
+In the following, we describe our optimization for FHE-in-TEE: Executing any code inside a TEE incurs a slowdown (due to reduced computational power and memory), especially in the case of FHE computations, that are typically compute- and memory-intensive.
 To alleviate this slowdown, we propose a new method to accelerate FHE computations inside TEEs by taking advantage of faster (but untrusted) hardware (e.g., a vanilla untrusted CPU, a CPU with specialized vector instructions repurposed for FHE \cite{hexl}, a GPU accelerator for FHE \cite{Ozerk2021-pl}, or even a dedicated hardware accelerator).

 The key insight to our improvement is that both the TEE and the untrusted hardware are on the side of the (malicious) server.
 Therefore, the server's input does not need to be protected from the server, and can be stored on the server's own untrusted hardware; the client's inputs are only available in their encrypted form, and can thus also be stored outside the enclave.
 This insight allows us to devise a protocol for \emph{verifiably} outsourcing certain FHE operations.
-In order to do this efficiently, we rely on a very lightweight, information-theoretic argument of equality, based on the generalized Schwartz–Zippel lemma over rings:

-\begin{theorem}[Generalized Schwartz-Zippel Lemma over Rings~\cite{Bishnoi2018-co,Ganesh2021-rq}] For a ring $R$, let $f: R^n\to R$ be a $n$-variate non-zero polynomial, let $A \subseteq R$ be a finite exceptional set, and let $\deg(f)$ denote the total degree of $f$.
+In order to do this efficiently, we rely on a very lightweight, information-theoretic argument of equality, based on the generalized Schwartz–Zippel lemma over rings: \begin{theorem}[Generalized SZ over Rings~\cite{Bishnoi2018-co,Ganesh2021-rq}] For a ring $R$, let $f: R^n\to R$ be a $n$-variate non-zero polynomial, let $A \subseteq R$ be a finite exceptional set, and let $\deg(f)$ denote the total degree of $f$.
 Then:

 \end{theorem}